Rapporteket/norspis2/README.md

     proportions at different hospital units).
 -   The figures have functions for tables belonging to them (figTable), which must be run first and used as input to the figure functions.
+-   four functions used to make maps with overview of units and tables to go along with the maps
+-   …

 A function for making parameterized reports for each hospital unit, norspis2::make\_report(), in connection to a a .Rmd document, inst/norspis-periodisk-rapport.Rmd, has also been made.

+A document, recipe-implement-maps-in-R-package, describes how map graphics were included in the norspis2 package, and can be found in the folder norspis2/inst.

+## Installation

 You can install the released version/development version of norspis2 from [GitHub](https://github.com/) with: